-Sell Your Mineral Rights in Red River Parish County, LA
+Sell Your Mineral Rights in Red River Parish, LA

-If you own mineral rights in Red River Parish, you're sitting in the Haynesville Shale play — one of the most significant natural gas basins in the country.
-Values here are tied closely to gas prices and where your acreage sits relative to active drilling, but there are real buyers in this market right now.
-Let's help you understand what you actually have.
+If you own mineral rights in Red River Parish, you're sitting in the heart of the Haynesville Shale — one of the most significant natural gas plays in the United States.
+Activity in this basin has picked up meaningfully as natural gas demand grows, and your rights may be worth more than you think.
+We can help you understand exactly what you have.

 ASSET OVERVIEW